IBM-EPBL/IBM-Project-30829-1660190740/README.md

 The Recognition of Handwritten Digit can be done by several classification methods using Machine Learning, which have been developed and used for this purpose, such as K-Nearest Neighbors, Random Forest Classifier, etc., but these methods, whilst having the accuracy of 92%, are not adequate for real-world purposes.

-In terms of accuracy score, the CNN algorithm was the most accurate.
+In terms of accuracy score, we have implemented CNN algorithm to achieve 99% accuracy rate.

 ![image](https://user-images.githubusercontent.com/64689477/201712988-40b1b123-989d-4ad8-bce2-29d2d2404531.png)
 ![image](https://user-images.githubusercontent.com/64689477/201713234-8856ac99-10d5-4a99-8a40-c2844a672714.png)